Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 5 Leading Free or Open-Source LMS Solutions

-LMS’s are crucial to continued education and professional development for professionals.
+Learning Management Systems (LMS) are crucial to continued education and professional development for professionals.
 They are also essential to delivering online courses and scalable teaching administration.
 However, not every organization has the funds to pay for a large, pricier LMS platform.

 Free or open-source learning management software can serve the needs of smaller organizations without the upfront costs.
 We’ve compiled 5 of the leading open-source or free learning management systems that could best serve your specific use case: